pedro-l9/risk-score-api/README.md

 **Step 1 - Build the docker image:**

-Run the following command on the root of the project
+Run the following command on the root of the project to build the docker image

 ```console
 $ docker build . -t origin-take-home